Student Rights and Responsibilities:

 Faculty has the specific responsibilities to:

-- Responsible for determining the conditions under which the exam is to be administered (e.g., open book, use of notes, formula sheet, calculator, scrap paper, dictionary).
+- Determine the conditions under which the exam is to be administered (e.g., open book, use of notes, formula sheet, calculator, scrap paper, dictionary).

-- Responsible for assuring that appropriate accommodations are provided, either by providing the accommodation themselves or by making appropriate arrangements with the Accessibility Services office.
+- Assure that accommodations are provided, either by providing the accommodation themselves or by making appropriate arrangements with the Accessibility Services office.

-- Responsible for assuring the timely delivery of the exam, along with all necessary instructions and materials for proper administration, whenever the exam is to be administered by the Accessibility Services office.
-The exam may also be delivered and returned via campus mail.
+- Assure the timely delivery of the exam, along with all necessary instructions and materials for proper administration, whenever the exam is to be administered by the Accessibility Services office.
+The exam may also be delivered and returned via campus mail or emailed.